- Gallbladder Anatomy

 When to Call Your Surgeon

 When you are discharged the nurses will tell you when to make an appointment for follow-up with your surgeon.
 Stitches or staples will be removed at follow-up.
 If you think you have a fever, take your temperature.
+If you have any of the following, you should contact your surgeon right away:

 • Pain that gets worse or will not go away with your pain medicine